Matteo Salvini: Foreign policy

 Salvini has been critical of Iranian policy towards Israel, and expressed scepticism towards the Iran nuclear deal.
 However, he prefers dialogue over new sanctions.
 He considers Hezbollah a terrorist organisation, contradicting the official stance of the Italian government.
 He supported recognition of Jerusalem as the capital of Israel, and in January 2020, he stated his support for moving Italy's embassy in Israel to the city.
 On 12 December 2018, the Prime Minister of Israel, Benjamin Netanyahu, hailed him as a "great friend of Israel".
 Following the October 7 attacks in 2023, Salvini accused the Italian branch of Amnesty International of "racism" for refusing to attend a comic and games festival, due to Israel's Embassy in Italy having sponsored the event.
 Salvini also condemned Erdoğan's labeling of Hamas as "liberators", saying such claims "do not help de-escalation".

 Salvini also endorsed the Republican candidate in the 2016 U.S. presidential election, Donald Trump, whom he met in April 2016 in Philadelphia.
 Multiple news agencies have compared him and his views to those of Trump.
 In September 2018, Salvini pledged his support for The Movement, a European populist group founded by Trump's former chief strategist, Steve Bannon.

 Salvini condemned the 2022 Russian invasion of Ukraine and said he wanted to help Ukrainian refugees and support the countries that accepted them.
 In the past, however, he praised Russian president Vladimir Putin, and took a picture of himself wearing a T-shirt with Putin's face in Moscow.
 In response to the criticism, he said he preferred Putin to the Italian President Sergio Mattarella.
 He was confronted for his past support of Putin by Wojciech Bakun, the mayor of a Polish town Przemyśl, while visiting its refugee center during the 2022 Russian invasion of Ukraine.
+Salvini accepted Putin's victory in 2024 Russian presidential elections, even if both the United States and the European Union said that the elections were neither free nor fair.